DJDanl/cpp-docs.pt-br/docs/mfc/reference/cmfcpropertygridproperty-class.md

 ### <a name="parameters"></a>Parâmetros
  [in] *bExpand*
- `TRUE` para expandir a propriedade; FALSE para recolher a propriedade.
-O valor padrão é `TRUE`.
+ TRUE para expandir a propriedade; FALSE para recolher a propriedade.
+O valor padrão é TRUE.

 ### <a name="remarks"></a>Comentários